rchwlsk2/ZipBackup/readme.txt

 1.)
 What is it?

-This program is designed to take a given directory, compress it into a .zip file, and upload the compressed file to a Dropbox account for backup purposes.
+This script is designed to take a given directory, compress it into a .zip file, and upload the compressed file to a Dropbox account for backup purposes.

 2. ) How do I set it up?